 - Use terminology that people are familiar with, such as “Contact Us”, “Shopping Cart”, “Log In”.

 Keep your homepage content up to date and spell-checked.
 Give your users a reason to return to your site.

 Help people find your site

 Write for search engines as well as for users.
 Getting found with search engines is largely a matter of using the right keywords wisely.
 Do keyword research to find out what words and phrases people are actually using.
-Sprinkle the content on your homepage with those keyword phrases which will help users find your site, paying particular attention to your headlines, titles of articles and the first paragraph of article text.
+Sprinkle the content on your homepage with those keyword phrases which will help users find your site, paying particular attention to your titles of articles, headings and the first paragraph of article text.
 When you submit a new website to the popular search engines, remember it can take up to 6 weeks before your site becomes indexed for searches.

 Check for broken links

 Check your website periodically for broken links.
 These can occur if external website pages have changed their URLs, or if you change the title of an article on your website (which results in the change of its URL).

 Do User Testing